 Is this safe zone a place only you and your loved ones know about?
 Or is a location where other people may also head to?

-If others are going to be there, you might want to consider a different spot.
-The more people who go to this location, the more resources you’re going to need to survive as inevitable you will have to share your rations.
+If you think other people are going to be there too, you might want to consider a different spot.
+The more people who go to the same location, the more resources you’re going to need to survive as inevitable you will have to share your rations.

-Make sure this place is off the beaten path.
-If it isn’t, it will be easily detected, and you’ll attract many people which could be problematic.
+Depending on the threat level you’re preparing for, you might need to choose a place off the beaten path.
+If it isn’t, it will be easily detected and attract many people, which could be problematic.

 When you reach your safe zone, the journey is only starting.
 You must figure out how to get everything set up for survival.

 Be sure you have proper shelter, food, a cooking source, a heat source, and ample water.
 You must secure natural food sources to extend the resources you stashed ahead of time or brought with you.

 You’ll need a plan for the future, and you should figure this out as quickly as possible.